bbrown949/c0323-code-solutions/express-get-json/express-get-json-quiz-notes.md

 - What is an API endpoint?
   Each endpoint is the location from which APIs can access the resources they need to carry out their function.
 - What is the appropriate `Content-Type` header for HTTP messages that contain JSON in their bodies?
-  The right content type for JSON is application/json
+  The right content type ffor JSON is application/json

 ## Notes